centreon/centreon-documentation/en/graph-views/install-ha.md

 cat ~/.ssh/id_ed25519.pub
 ```

-Once done, copy the content of the public key file displayed by `cat` and paste it to `~/.ssh/authorized_keys` (must be created) on the other node and apply the correct file permissions (sill as `mysql` user):
+Once done, copy the content of the public key file displayed by `cat` and paste it to `~/.ssh/authorized_keys` (must be created) on the other node and apply the correct file permissions (still as `mysql` user):

 ```bash
 chmod 600 ~/.ssh/authorized_keys
 ```

-The keys exchange must be validated by an initial connection from each node to the other in order to accept and register the peer node's SSH fingerprint (sill as `mysql` user):
+The keys exchange must be validated by an initial connection from each node to the other in order to accept and register the peer node's SSH fingerprint (still as `mysql` user):

 ```bash
 ssh <peer node hostname>